-Power from each engine battery supplies the respective red engine battery switch--STBD, CENTER (if applicable), and PORT--on the Master DC Panel, located in the mechanical space.
+Power from each engine battery supplies the respective red engine battery switch (STBD, CENTER, PORT) on the Master DC Panel, located in the mechanical space.
 A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information about your engines.
-The red main engine battery switches may be controlled remotely by the PORT BATTERY, CENTER BATTERY (if applicable), and STBD BATTERY buttons on the DC distribution panel, located in the port companionway upper electrical cabinet.
+The red main engine battery switches may be controlled remotely by the PORT BATTERY, CENTER BATTERY (if installed), and STBD BATTERY buttons on the DC distribution panel, located in the starboard cabin upper electrical cabinet.